flrngel/jquery-activecookie/README.md

 cookieName: name of the cookie to comapre with.

-class: class name to add when cookie`s value matches with attr.
+className: class name to add when cookie`s value matches with attr.

 attr: attribute name for cookie.